jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 insert_final_newline = true
 ```

 Depending on the editor this may or may not be used.
 Not to worry, we'll add `prettier` later which will ensure that the code is consistent.
-One final note: you might be using [VSCode](https://code.visualstudio.com/).
+You might be using [VSCode](https://code.visualstudio.com/).
 In that case you can add some additional configuration.
 To do that you can create a `.vscode` folder with the settings for your project.

 Create the folder: